ProtonMail/WebClients/packages/crypto/README.md

 import { CryptoWorkerPool } from '@proton/crypto/lib/worker/workerPool';

 async function setupCryptoWorker() {
-    await CryptoWorkerPool.init(); // CryptoWorkerPool is a singleton CryptoProxy.setEndpoint(
+    await CryptoWorkerPool.init({ sentryLogger: ... }); // CryptoWorkerPool is a singleton
+    CryptoProxy.setEndpoint(
         CryptoWorkerPool,
         (endpoint) => endpoint.destroy() // destroy the CryptoWorkerPool when the CryptoProxy endpoint is released